larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (51:03)
 It was a big hydraulic motor.
-It was a 5 horsepower hydraulic source and the extent of the MFOM could really deliver a punch if it.
+It was a 5 horsepower hydraulic source and the extent of the AFM arm could really deliver a punch if it.
 Something went wrong and it
 decided to do that.
 It was.